 Tatawa Besar

-Normally it is an easy drift dive but can become quite fast on a strong falling tide, but don’t worry, enjoy the ride, as we will end the dive in an area protected by the main current.
+Normally it is an easy drift dive but can become quite fast on a strong falling tide, but don’t worry, relax and enjoy the ride, as we will end the dive in an area protected from the main current.
 Here we will normally have a 5-10 minute stay in the shallows looking for mandarin fish and other critters.

 Tatawa Kecil